 It is not hard to see why though.
 The OS on the M2s is quick, stable, and packed with an ever-increasing feature set that makes it one of the best systems outside of a full Android or iOS setup.

-It is not app or WiFi capable, it is not as advanced as the touch-based Android platforms but it is not as power or memory hungry either.
+It is not an app or WiFi capable, it is not as advanced as the touch-based Android platforms but it is not as power or memory-hungry either.
 This is a pure DAP platform through with additional BT functionality via HiBy Link that vastly expands the “memory capacity by proxy” as I call it.

-As with previous iterations of the M2s OS the navigation is loosely based on a vinyl record with sub-menu options in a semi-circle at the edge of the record outline.
-It differs slightly from Cayin who have brought out the BT menu from the main systems setting menu so there are 5 options on the home screen as opposed to 6.
+As with previous iterations of the M2s OS, the navigation is loosely based on a vinyl record with sub-menu options in a semi-circle at the edge of the record outline.
+It differs slightly from Cayin who has brought out the BT menu from the main systems setting menu so there are 5 options on the home screen as opposed to 6.

 If you have used the original M2 or the M5 the system is almost the same just with an update of some of the menu features.
 Navigating is also a continuance of the use of the alps dials for moving up and down and a click for selecting or confirming your desired choice.
 The power button allows you to come out of any submenu or cancel/return.
 The playback buttons have no OS functionality.

 The power button at the top will now lock the screen which is a new feature not available before on previous Shanling HiBy Music OS versions.
 It will also turn off the LCD screen at the same time to save battery life.
 The lock screen also shows the new clock display function which is a nice aesthetic touch similar to how Android works.

 There are 3 groups of software features on the M2s.
 Those that deal with media management, features for settings, and those that deal with connectivity and in particular HiBY Link.
 If you have owned or used the M2 or M5 you should be familiar with the media management and settings tools.